 12. Mark Biltz—Signs in the Heavens: Blood Moons Are Coming to Israel

-Mark Blitz runs El Shaddai Ministries, and he believes that the date of Jesus’ return can be determined by considering the yearly dates of Jewish feasts and relating them to lunar eclipses.
+Mark Biltz runs El Shaddai Ministries, and he believes that the date of Jesus’ return can be determined by considering the yearly dates of Jewish feasts and relating them to lunar eclipses.
 He hasn’t set a date for the main event, although 2015 appears to be strongly inferred.

 13. Lennart Moller—The Exodus Case: In Search of the Mountain of God